andmhn/Exam-System/SETUP.md

 * install mysql

-* insure it is running in port 3306
+* ensure it is running in port 3306

 * also you may set this credential -> username:root password:mysql